-- 10. In or about June of 2023, Plaintiff went to the Business. - 11.
-The Business is a restaurant business establishment, open to the public, and is a place of public accommodation that affects commerce through its operation.
+10. In or about June of 2023, Plaintiff went to the Business.

+11. The Business is a liquor store business establishment, open to the public, and is a place of public accommodation that affects commerce through its operation.Defendants provide parking spaces for customers.

-Defendants provide parking spaces for customers. - 12.
-While attempting to enter the Business during each visit, Plaintiff personally encountered a number of barriers that interfered with his ability to use and enjoy the goods, services, privileges, and accommodations offered at the Business. - 13.
-To the extent of Plaintiff's personal knowledge, the barriers at the Business included, but were not limited to, the following: - a.
+12. While attempting to enter the Business during each visit, Plaintiff personally encountered a number of barriers that interfered with his ability to use and enjoy the goods, services, privileges, and accommodations offered at the Business.

+13. To the extent of Plaintiff's personal knowledge, the barriers at the Business included, but were not limited to, the following:

+a.
 Defendants failed to comply with the federal and state standards for the parking space designated for persons with disabilities.
-Defendants failed to post required signage such as "Van Accessible," "Minimum Fine \$250" and "Unauthorized Parking." - b.
+Defendants failed to provide the parking space identification sign with the International Symbol of Accessibility.

+b.
 Defendants failed to comply with the federal and state standards for the parking space designated for persons with disabilities.
-Defendants failed to provide proper van accessible space designated for the persons with disabilities as there was no access aisle for wheelchair drop-off. - c.
+Defendants failed to post required signage such as "Van Accessible," "Minimum Fine \$250" and "Unauthorized Parking."

+c.
 Defendants failed to comply with the federal and state standards for the parking space designated for persons with disabilities.
-Defendants failed to paint the ground as required. - d.
-Defendants failed to maintain the parking space designated for persons with disabilities to comply with the federal and state

-- standards.
-Defendants failed to maintain the mark on the space with the International Symbol of Accessibility. - e.
-Defendants failed to comply with the federal and state standards for the parking space designated for persons with disabilities.
-Defendants failed to provide an access aisle with level surface slope. - f.
-Defendants failed to comply with the federal and state standards for the parking space designated for persons with disabilities.
-The height of the posted required signages was lower than the height allowed by the standards. - 14.
-These barriers and conditions denied Plaintiff the full and equal access to the Business and caused Plaintiff difficulty and frustration.
-Plaintiff wishes to return and patronize the Business; however, Plaintiff is deterred from visiting the Business because his knowledge of these violations prevents him from returning until the barriers are removed. - 15.
-Based on the violations, Plaintiff alleges, on information and belief, that there are additional barriers to accessibility at the Business after further site inspection.
+Defendants failed to provide proper van accessible space designated for the persons with disabilities as there were no "NO PARKING" markings painted on the surface of the access aisle.
+Additionally, the access aisle did not meet the minimum required 96-inch width.

+14. These barriers and conditions denied Plaintiff the full and equal access to the Business and caused Plaintiff difficulty and frustration.
+Plaintiff wishes to return and patronize the Business; however, Plaintiff is deterred from visiting the Business because his knowledge of these violations prevents him from returning until the barriers are removed.

+15. Based on the violations, Plaintiff alleges, on information and belief, that there are additional barriers to accessibility at the Business after further site inspection.
 Plaintiff seeks to have all barriers related to his disability remedied.
 See Doran v.
 7-Eleven, Inc. 524 F.3d 1034 (9th Cir.
+2008).

-2008). - 16.
-In addition, Plaintiff alleges, on information and belief, that Defendants knew that particular barriers render the Business inaccessible, violate state and federal law, and interfere with access for the physically disabled. - 17.
-At all relevant times, Defendants had and still have control and dominion over the conditions at this location and had and still have the financial resources to remove these barriers without much difficulty or expenses to make the Business accessible to the physically disabled in compliance with ADDAG and Title 24 regulations.
+16. In addition, Plaintiff alleges, on information and belief, that Defendants knew that particular barriers render the Business inaccessible, violate state and federal law, and interfere with access for the physically disabled.

+17. At all relevant times, Defendants had and still have control and dominion over the conditions at this location and had and still have the financial resources to remove these barriers without much difficulty or expenses to make the Business accessible to the physically disabled in compliance with ADDAG and Title 24 regulations.
 Defendants have not removed such barriers and have not modified the Business to conform to accessibility regulations.